 - Adapt the World Cancer Day poster, by adding your organisation’s logo before you disseminate it.
 Design files are available upon request.

 - The four World Cancer Day Fact sheets have been created to dispel common global myths and misconceptions about cancer.
-Disseminate or adapt them for use amongst your network.
+Disseminate or adapt them for use amongst your network (French, Spanish and more languages coming soon!).

-- The World Cancer Day Evidence sheets have been put together to provide additional supporting information to the fact sheets.
-These are perfect to encourage further reading and information sharing on the key topics and messages of the campaign.
+- The four World Cancer Day Evidence sheets have been put together to provide additional supporting information to the fact sheets.
+These are perfect to encourage further reading and information sharing on the key topics and messages of the campaign (French, Spanish and more languages coming soon!)

 - Engage with your corporate sponsors and other corporate or not-for-profit organisations in your country to encourage their support in World Cancer Day.
 They could help by organising fund raising activities on your behalf and/or by using World Cancer Day messaging in their internal and external communications mechanisms (newsletters, websites etc).